Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Instead of cooking fish in butter, use a little chicken broth.
 It is less fattening.

 After frying fish or something that leaves a lingering odor in the house.
 Put out several bowls with about a 1/2 cup white vinegar, particularly in the kitchen, for several hours or overnight.
 The odor will disappear.

 By Pam Rose

 Last year a friend of ours recommended a product called Panko.
 It is located in the Asian food section of the grocery store in a small green box.
 It is similar to a bread crumb mixture and is excellent in taste and your fish is not greasy.
 I have been told that it works great with chicken as well, but have not yet tried it.

 You dip your skinned fish in milk, then lightly roll in flour.
 Then roll into beaten eggs then into the Panko.
 We have even just done it in milk and Panko.
 If you are lactose intolerant you could just run the fish under water as if washing it, but make sure to shake the drips so that the grease doesn't spatter.

 We have cooked our fish and put it in the fridge overnight and reheated the next day and it is never soggy.
 It is so good!
 You can even season your flour before rolling the fish into it.

 Make a delicious meal of steamed fish with minimal prep using this easy recipe.
 This page shows you how to make steamed fish packets.

 In a small bowl, combine soy sauce and lemon juice.
 Pour 1/4 cup marinade in a resealable plastic bag, and add fish.
-Seal bag and turn to coat.
-Refrigerate for 20 minutes.
-Cover and refrigerate remaining marinade.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.